Platform9-Community/backup/README.md

 # backup
-Want to Bakcup an existing K8 cluster and use it in Platform9?
+Want to backup an existing K8s cluster and use it in Platform9?
 This is the place for examples.